tynopet/homework/homework-78/sb_page47.md

 1.
-    Amy's job is a proffesional shopper.
+    Amy's a proffesional shopper.
 I wouldn't like to do it, because I don't like shopping.
-    Nicola's job is a ice-cream taster.
+    Nicola's a ice-cream taster.
 I would like to try it, because it's interesting.
-    Luka's job is a lifeguard.
+    Luca's a lifeguard.
 I wouldn't like to do it, because I shouldn't spend much time under the Sun.

 2.